Tima-a/CppGraphicsEngine/README.md

 Object can be rotated clockwise and counterclockwise.<br />
 To rotate an object my engine rotates all pixels of that object around a point using mentioned formula.<br />
 ![2023-09-30 18-42-31 (online-video-cutter com) (1)](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/0c383c03-890a-4064-a687-feb8213a69db)
-Quality and fps are low because of the .gif format
 # Dynamic Windows
 Also I created Dynamic Windows class which can create new windows, change their size, position, name, and options at runtime.
 Each window can be coded independently.
 It can create up to 100 windows.<br />
 I used Windows.h library for implementing this.<br />